 Pets shouldn't miss needed care because of cost.
-Because preventative care is so important, we've negotiated aggressively with our reference lab to bundle lab tests for discounted prices so we can pass on the savings to you!
+Because preventive care is so important, we've negotiated aggressively with our reference lab to bundle lab tests for discounted prices so we can pass the savings on to you!

 We believe you should have options when it comes to preventive care.
 We have developed a great plan for your family pet.

 - A physical examination with all core vaccinations

 - Complete Organ Function Test (28 chemistries)

 - Complete Blood Count—anemia, infection and hydration

 - Urinalysis: Urinary function, diabetes, infection, stones, and bladder tumors

 These packages were developed so that all pets could receive the care they need in an affordable and straightforward approach.

 The veterinary industry has seen a plethora of wellness programs that are complicated and confusing.
 Many of these packages are designed to lock you in.
 Many pet owners wonder, “Did I get my money’s worth?

 We want you to KNOW you are getting your money’s worth and not feel trapped.